jrnl-org/jrnl/docs/advanced.md

 and can be edited with a plain text editor.

 !!! note
-    Backup your config file before editing.
-Changes to the config file have destructive effects on your journal!
+    Backup your journal and config file before editing.
+Changes to the config file can have destructive effects on your journal!

   - `journals`
     paths to your journal files